fmerola11/SwiftConcurrency/README.md

 ## Acknowledgments
 This project was inspired by the Swift concurrency documentation and various online resources on using concurrency in Swift.

+## Personal Comment
+Each file, except the last, is made up of a Data Loader, a View Model, and a View.
+I volunterly put all them in one file, because this project is meant to be just a basic guide.